Cubs vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies will hand the ball to Ranger Suarez (1-2) for his ninth start of the season.
+- The Phillies' Aaron Nola (6-5) will make his 17th start of the season.

-- Suarez has pitched five or more innings in six straight games and will look to extend that streak.
+- In 16 starts this season, he's earned a quality start in eight of them.

+- Nola has 15 starts in a row of five innings or more.

-- In eight appearances this season, he has finished one without allowing an earned run.
+- In 16 appearances this season, he has finished two without allowing an earned run.

 |Opponent